Alcohol and Other Drugs (AOD) Services

 University students may be exposed and have access to substances such as alcohol or other drugs (AOD) on any college campus.
 Vanderbilt has policies in place to discourage the underage or problematic use of alcohol or other drugs as defined in the Student Handbook.

-If a student is concerned about their level of substance use, the UCC offers many types of AOD services.
+If a student is concerned about their level of substance use or would like to have assistance in reducing their usage, the UCC (University Counseling Center) offers therapeutic support and psychoeducation to students.
 We work in close partnership with the Center for Student Wellbeing, which provides alcohol education and assessment, the Office of Student Accountability, which refers students who violate campus policies regarding use of alcohol and other substances, and with Vanderbilt Recovery Support (VRS), which provides support groups and housing for those in recovery from AOD Use Disorders.

-- Screening.
-All students coming to the UCC, regardless of the reason, take the Alcohol Use Disorder Identification Test (AUDIT) as part of their initial assessment to identify student level of risk for AOD problems.
+- Screening: All students are highly encouraged to take the Alcohol Use Disorder Identification Test (AUDIT) upon initial intake assessment.
+This assessment helps identify students’ level of risk for AOD concerns.

 In the Community: